Edinburgh in Autumn: 30 Things to Do this Fall

 Dalkeith Country Park is a welcoming and colourful park located on a historical estate.

-It’s kids’ adventure park, seasonal events, cafe and a gift shop, Restoration Yard, make it a great spot for families.
+Its kids’ adventure park, seasonal events, cafe and gift shop, and Restoration Yard make it a great spot for families.

-There are easy walking trails throughout the park which are perfect for strolls with crunchy leaves underfoot!
+Easy walking trails throughout the park are perfect for strolls with crunchy leaves underfoot!

-Dalkeith is 30 minutes drive from the City Centre or an hour trip by public transport.
+Dalkeith is 30 30-minute drive from the City Centre or an hour’s trip by public transport.

 You may also like our guide to day trips from Edinburgh by bus.